onsip/SIP.js/docs/core/sip.js.noninviteclienttransaction.ontransporterror.md

 ## NonInviteClientTransaction.onTransportError() method

 The client transaction SHOULD inform the TU that a transport failure has occurred, and the client transaction SHOULD transition directly to the "Terminated" state.
-The TU will handle the failover mechanisms described in \[4\]. https://tools.ietf.org/html/rfc3261\#section-17.1.4
+The TU will handle the fail over mechanisms described in \[4\]. https://tools.ietf.org/html/rfc3261\#section-17.1.4

 <b>Signature:</b>